win-acme/win-acme.github.io/manual/advanced-use/index.md

 everything that is possible in interactive mode (and more) without having to jump through the menu's.
 This is great way to make win-acme part of a larger automation workflow.

+An easy way to get started with unattended operation is to set up some certificates manually first and then use the `L` option in the renewal manager to see the equivalent command line arguments.
+Note that some advanced scenarios are not possible through the command line (e.g. multiple installation scripts), so if you need to automate those there's no alternative but to manipulate the `.json` files themselves.

 ### Examples
 The `--source` switch, used to select a [source plugin](/reference/plugins/source/), triggers the unattended creation of new certificate.